The Client node sends requests to the blockchain nodes and receives the results of running the requests.

 The application can use duplicate Client nodes to load balance the DAML Ledger API calls and as a High Availability (HA) capability to switch from one duplicate Client node to another when a Client node malfunctions.

-Load balancing helps, for example, to overcome the limit on the maximum number of concurrent connections of each physical Client node.
+For example, load balancing helps overcome the limit on each physical Client node's maximum number of concurrent connections.
 HA between the duplicate Client nodes is used by having duplicate Client nodes on a different data center.
 When a Client node on one data center is not responding, the application can switch to the duplicate one on another data center.

 The Client nodes do not synchronize with each other, and the synchrony between the duplicate Client nodes is performed in a best-effort mode.
 One implication of this implementation is that one duplicate Client node might have received updates that one of the other duplicates has not yet received.

-Therefore, if an application uses one duplicate Client node, and switches over to another duplicate Client node, the application might refer to the values that have not been received by the other duplicate client.
-In such a case the Client node returns an OUT_OF_RANGE error message, and the application must wait.
-After retry, the newer duplicate Client node is updated with the data that the previous Client node already had.
+Therefore, if an application uses one duplicate Client node and switches over to another duplicate Client node, the application might refer to the values that the other duplicate client has not received.
+In such a case, the Client node returns an OUT_OF_RANGE error message, and the application must wait.
+After retry, the newer duplicate Client node is updated with the previous Client node's data.
 See DAML documentation https://docs.daml.com/.

-When a request is received by the primary Replica node, each Replica node applies pre-execution, which means that multiple requests are executed in parallel by the DAMLe.
+When a request the primary Replica node receives a request, each Replica node applies pre-execution, which means that multiple requests are executed in parallel by the DAMLe.